UX143

 Program overview

-Symptoms: Bone fragility, fractures, deformities, pain, short stature, loss of mobility
+Symptoms: Bone fragility, fractures, low bone mass, skeletal deformity, pain, short stature, decreased independent ambulation

 Treatment Mechanism: Inhibit sclerostin